 Since that very first teenage breakout, you have internalized one of the fundamental truths of good skin: How you clean your skin matters.

 Striking the perfect no-I-did-not-filter-that-photo balance is not so much a question of how often to wash your face, but what type of cleanser to use when you do.
 We asked dermatologists to break it down.

 Cleansers: What’s the Difference?

 Water-based cleansers — think foaming washes, exfoliating lathers or hydrating creams — work by “rinsing away particles from the outermost layer of skin,” explains Lily Talakoub, M.D., a board-certified dermatologist in Virginia.

-The cleansing action hinges on what’s called a “surfactant” — think of it like a type of detergent, Talakoub says.
+The cleansing action hinges on what’s called a “surfactant” — think of it as a type of detergent, Talakoub says.
 “Water-soluble particles, such as dirt and pollution, emulsify in the lather of the surfactant and rinse off the skin,” she says.
-“This, however, also rinses away the natural oils, so water-based cleansers are better for oily or acne prone skin types.”
+“This, however, also rinses away the natural oils, so water-based cleansers are better for oily or acne-prone skin types.”

 In short, water-based cleansers are just regular old soap that has been formulated specifically for your skin.

 These types of cleansers range from heavy-duty to gentle.
-On the more intense end of the spectrum, water-based can contain sulphates, which are considered the big guns of facial cleansing.
+On the more intense end of the spectrum, water-based can contain sulfates, which are considered the big guns of facial cleansing.
 While powerful, they can easily cross the line into too irritating.
 Micellar water, on the other hand, is a much gentler type of water-based cleanser.
 “Micellar water is a non-lathering emulsion that gathers the dirt, bacteria and makeup on the skin and gently removes them without making the skin dry,” Talakoub says.

 The idea of using an oil to degrease your skin at the end of the day seems contradictory.
 Excess oil is what you are trying to remove, after all.